iSaluki/phhs6/content/sixth/CompSci/Theory/ComputerArchitecture.md

 - When an interrupt occurs, the current values of the registers are saved to a stack memory structure and the processor identifies the type of interrupt.
 - Then the processor points to the vector and processes the interrupt service routine.
 This technique is called vectored interrupt mechanism.

+### Interrupted Interrupt

+- Sometimes, when an interrupt is being serviced, another interrupt occurs.
+- The processor may save the status of the current interrupt processing and proceed to service the new interrupt.
+- Another methodology that can be used is priorities.
+In this methodology, we prioritise the most important interrupts first.

 [Computer Science](/ComputerScience)